freitasgouvea/universal-token-vault/README.md

 ### **ERC20 Withdrawal Mechanism**:

-- **Issue**: The initial approach using transfer function for ERC20 rely on verify from address and transferFrom withdrawals required an allowance, even though the contract was the owner.
+- **Issue**: The initial approach using transfer function for ERC20 rely on verify from address (not present) and transferFrom withdrawals required an allowance, even though the contract was the owner.
 - **Solution**: Modified the approach to ensure withdrawals are handled correctly without relying on withdraw for ERC20 tokens.

 ### **ERC1155 Token Handling**: